Solution Summary: Adjustable Work Stand

 An adjustable work stand is an engineering control that may reduce overhead work and stooped postures.
 An adjustable work stand consists of three legs on each side of the work stand plank that are independently adjustable.

-Each stand of the adjustable work stand weighs 19 lbs, has a 42-inch base with a tapered tripod design, and elevates the platform for standing from 3-5 feet high in 1.5-inch increments.
+Each stand of the adjustable work stand weighs 16 pounds, has a 44-inch base with a tapered tripod design, and elevates the platform for standing from 3-5 feet high in 1.5-inch increments.
 Each leg can be independently adjusted to accommodate for uneven ground.
-The stands accept a 24-foot plank that is 2 feet wide and can hold up to 600 lbs.
+A pair of stands accept a 24-foot plank that is 2 feet wide and can hold up to 600 pounds.
 Non-skid rubber feet ensure all-surface traction.

 Stooped postures can cause low back disorders, such as muscle strain or a disc herniation (“slipped disc”), which is bulging of disc material possibly pressing on the spinal cord or nerves that go into the leg.
 As a workstation, the adjustable work stand can help reduce stooped postures by accommodating to a construction worker’s height.

 Overhead work can cause musculoskeletal disorders (MSDs) such as shoulder muscle strains; tendonitis, which is inflammation of the tendons; or rotator cuff tears, which is a rupture of a shoulder tendon.
 The adjustable work stand can help reduce overhead work because it has many increments for proper height when used as a scaffold.

 How Risks are Reduced: